EOSIO/eos/contracts/dice/README.md

 2. Losers may force winner to wait 5 minutes to get rewards
 3. Service providers may fail to auto-reveal on your behalf
 4. You may lose internet connectivity mid-game
-5. A blockhain reorganization could cause some havock if secrets are revealed too quickly
+5. A blockchain reorganization could cause some havoc if secrets are revealed too quickly
     - @dice could protect users by rejecting reveals until a game creation is irreversible (about 45 seconds max)
     - users could take risk themselves by deciding how many confirmations are required
     - for small amounts it probably doesn't matter